NoxFly/nfpm/README.md

 A free, lightweight and open-source project manager for linux C/C++ projects.

-Always struggled to manage a project where every members of the team are in different OS, and with libraries at different paths ?
+Always struggled to manage a project where every members of the team are in different OS, with different IDE ?

 This scripts helps you improve your time by :
 - Managing packages, config, compilation and run